wp-plugins/simple-intranet-directory/readme.txt

 == Description ==

 *Simple Intranet Directory* is an easy to use employee directory listing of your users that includes extended profile information, user photos and a search function.
-We have also added custom fields, an out of office alert function and sidebar widget, custom HTML biographies and an employees sidebar widget.
+We have also added custom fields, an out of office alert function and sidebar widget, custom HTML biographies, an employee directory search widget and an employees sidebar widget.

-Upgrade to the full version of our Simple Intranet (http://www.simpleintranet.org) plugin and get these features;
+Upgrade to the full version of our Simple Intranet (http://www.simpleintranet.org) plugin suite and get these features;

+* employee grid/table view with a search widget
 * secure intranet site-wide or page/post specific password protection
+* bulk user import function from CSV file
 * Google/Active Directory single sign-on (SSO)
 * out of office expiry date and custom text options and widget
 * employee of the month, company anniversary and employee birthdays widget